zyonzarhaf/book_notes/functional_programming/grokking_simplicity.md

 ```

-And this keeps going on until updateX.
-However, there is a pattern: for each updateX function, there is an updateX-1 nested inside an update function. **This is where recursion comes in** (a recursive function is a function that has a recursive call where the function calls itself).
+This process continues until we derive an updateX function.
+A pattern emerges where each updateX function contains an updateX-1 nested within an update function.
+This is where recursion comes into play.
+A recursive function is one that calls itself.
+To eliminate implicit arguments in function names and derive a recursive updateX function that accepts an array of keys representing a path (the sequence of keys for locating a value in nested objects), we must also establish a base case—a condition that stops the recursion.
+The final result looks like this:

-By eliminating the implicit argument in function name code smell, we can derive an updateX function, in which instead of passing individual keys we pass an array of keys that represents a path (the sequence of keys for locating a value in nested objects is called a **path**), and the number of nesting levels we'd like to work on would its length.
-However, since this time we are deriving a recursive function, we also have to establish a basecase: a case with no recursive call that stops the recursion (otherwise the function would just call itself forever).

-The result would be something like:

 ```javascript